Averylamp/Pear-backend-graphql/README.md

 # GraphQL-MongoDB

-All the important code is in `src/start.js`.
+All the important starting code is in `src/start.js`.
+Models and the schema representation is split up in files in `src/models`

 Install, build and run development server: